Cost Per Unit: What is it, How to Calculate it, & Tips to Reduce It

 For Greg and many other retail businesses, success is heavily reliant on having a profitable cost per unit — and half of that battle is keeping your costs low.

 Only when you know how much it costs to produce or procure a single unit of any SKU can you make more informed decisions on how much to sell it for.
-This is why ecommerce companies that sell their own goods must calculate and monitor their cost per unit over time.

 In this article, we will define cost per unit, explain why it is important, show how to calculate it, and offer actionable tips to reduce your cost per unit.